 All about the 19 Day Perth to Darwin Tour Package

-Best bits on this 19 day West Coast tour are the fully guided tour through The Pinnacles Desert and the Discovery Centre, Kalbarri township & Kalbarri National Park Natures Window and Z-Bend in the Murchison Gorge, try abseiling a 25 metre wall (optional), Shell Beach and Stromatolites in Shark Bay, The Monkey Mia Dolphin Resort, feeding the dolphins!
-Free time for optional activities in Coral Bay, for snorkeling, A fully guided tour of Cape Range National Park, Vlamingh Head Lighthouse & Milyearing Visitor Centre, Exmouth, snorkelling on the Ningaloo Reef, Turquoise Bay, stopping in Tom Price, the highest town in Western Australia, staying in deluxe Safari Tents at Karijini Eco Retreat!
-Visiting all the gorges in Karijini National Park, in Broome going to 80 Mile Beach, Gantheaume Point, Cable Beach, windjana Gorge and Tunnel Creek.
+You will find many best bits on this 19 day West Coast tour including the fully guided tour through The Pinnacles Desert and the Discovery Centre, Kalbarri township and Kalbarri National Park Natures Window and Z-Bend in the Murchison Gorge, try abseiling a 25-metre wall (optional).
+Visit the famous Shell Beach and ancient Stromatolites in Shark Bay.
+Stay overnight at The Monkey Mia Dolphin Resort, feeding the friendly dolphins!
+Free time for optional activities in Coral Bay including snorkeling.
+You will experience a fully guided tour of Cape Range National Park, Vlamingh Head Lighthouse, and Milyearing Visitor Centre.
+Once you arrive in Exmouth on day 5 you will snorkel on the Ningaloo Reef and visit Turquoise Bay.
+You will then head into Karijini National Park where you will be staying in Deluxe Safari Tents at Karijini Eco Retreat!
+Visiting all the gorges in Karijini National Park, in Broome going to 80 Mile Beach, Gantheaume Point, Cable Beach, Windjana Gorge and Tunnel Creek.
+Then we drive to Broome to have a couple of days relaxing.

-Plus all the sights of the West and East Kimberley along the Gibb River Road, 2 nights at El Questro Station, The Bungle Bungles and Lake Argyle all the way to Darwin!
+That was just the first 10 days Perth to Broome.
+Now you will start The Kimberley part of your Western Australia journey for 8 days 4WD adventuring.
+You will see all the sights of the West and East Kimberley along the Gibb River Road, 2 nights at El Questro Station, The Bungle Bungles, and Lake Argyle all the way to Darwin!

 Kalbarri National Park: Good level of fitness is required.
 Walking on uneven surface required.